ymadoff/ryba/hadoop/yarn_rm/index.coffee.md

       ryba.yarn.site['yarn.resourcemanager.keytab'] ?= '/etc/security/keytabs/rm.service.keytab'
       ryba.yarn.site['yarn.resourcemanager.principal'] ?= "rm/#{ryba.static_host}@#{ryba.realm}"
       ryba.yarn.site['yarn.resourcemanager.scheduler.class'] ?= 'org.apache.hadoop.yarn.server.resourcemanager.scheduler.capacity.CapacityScheduler'
+      # Configurations for History Server (Not sure wether this should be deployed on NMs):
+      ryba.yarn.site['yarn.log-aggregation.retain-seconds'] ?= '2592000' #  30 days, how long to keep aggregation logs before deleting them. -1 disables.
+Be careful, set this too small and you will spam the name node. ryba.yarn.site['yarn.log-aggregation.retain-check-interval-seconds'] ?= '-1' # Time between checks for aggregated log retention.
+If set to 0 or a negative value then the value is computed as one-tenth of the aggregated log retention time.
+Be careful, set this too small and you will spam the name node.
       # MapReduce JobHistory Server
       [jhs_ctx] = ctx.contexts 'ryba/hadoop/mapred_jhs', require('../mapred_jhs').configure
       jhs_properties = [